History of the LGBTQ community in Seattle: Bars, cabarets, clubs, and dancefloors

 The Garden of Allah was the most popular homosexual Seattle cabaret in the 1940s and 1950s.
 Regular vaudeville and drag shows were held there with singers dressed in drag.
-It was a hotspot in the post war period with service-persons, but in the 1960s the military made most gay establishments in Seattle off-limits.
+It was a hotspot in the post war period with service-persons, but in the 1960s the military made most gay establishments in Seattle off-limits during the Lavender Scare.

+By the 1960s, 90% of Seattle's gay bars were located in Pioneer Square.
 In the 1960s and 1970s new gay Seattle hotspots such as the Mocambo, the Golden Horseshoe and the Golden Crown opened.
 In the 1970s vaudeville had changed and Seattle began the trend of courts, public drag clubs "with 'emperors' and 'empresses' where "lip –synching would remove the need for singing talent and open the way to any man who could dance, quip, or even just costume.
 Performances would change, with ever-more flamboyant costuming, more energetic and choreographed dancing and even laser shows."

 In the 1950s and 1960s, Seattle's dance clubs served as important points for the gay community to meet and strategize, which according to Gary Atkins, author of Gay Seattle.
 Stories of Exile and Belonging, may be likened to the African-Americans who used churches to organize during the civil rights movement.

 During the 1950s, when anti-sodomy laws were still in effect in the United States, gay bars, clubs and bathhouses became scrutinized.
 Owners of such establishments would frequently bribe law enforcement to ensure their survival as well as prevent harassment of their mostly gay clientele and escape legal consequences themselves.
 Seattle city officials believed that the city was not doing enough to enforce laws discriminating against homosexuality and feared that eventually it would be as openly acceptable as in cities such as San Francisco.
 As a result of the political upheaval regarding Seattle gay bars, the Armed Forces Disciplinary Control Board sent fourteen gay establishments letters threatening to bar them from military personnel.
 In 1966, the Seattle police chief suggested restrictions on gay bars such as withholding their liquor licenses.